rodrigolitzius/GravitationalSimulation/README.md

 # How to play
 Currently, you have to edit the source code to add bodies to the simulation.
 You only have to add more structs to a struct array and it's done.
 I'll implement an easier way to do this in the future, though.

-Also, the source code includes a solar system and a binary system in the `main.c` file, you just have to uncomment them.
+The source code already includes a solar system as an example.

 ### Key bindings
 `P`: Pause